cs456s26/labs/lab04/lab04description.md

 endmodule
 ```
 Capture that schematic and then change the code to make sure all possibilities of `x` are included
-in the always block by including a default value.
+in the always block by including a default value for y of zero.
 Capture this second schematic.
 Explain in the write-up what you did to remove the latch.

 Note that in addition to using case or if-else statements, a ternary operator also exists that
 can be used to specify a multiplexor.
 For example, here is an expression that implements min(a, 10)